civictechindex/brigade-project-index/docs/projects/publiccode-helper.md

 A description of the schema including what items are mandatory and explanation of each item can be found [here](https://github.com/codeforamerica/publiccode-pusher/blob/master/schema/schema.core.rst)

-Basically, the PublicCode Editor should use all the values in whatever will be decide to be the Code For America projects [Taxonomy](../taxonomy).
+Basically, the PublicCode Editor should use all the values in the Code For America projects [Taxonomy](../taxonomy).
 In fact, eventually the PublicCode Editor should retrieve the values of several dropdowns via a Taxonomy API.

 The tool asks the user to log in a repository and when the user saves the new public-code.yml the tool creates a branch and a pull request in the designated repository.